surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Groups

-Creates user groups and later these groups can be used to provide access.
+Admin creates user groups and later these groups can be used to provide access.

 >**Navigation : Settings→Groups→ Add Group**